understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 [tf.explain](https://github.com/sicara/tf-explain) but does not support every explanation method offered in the respective libraries.

-If you want to use Quantus to evaluate any other explanation method (e.g., your newly built explanation function), you can simply provide your own function (`callable`, see also {ref}`extending quantus <extend>`).
+If you want to use Quantus to evaluate any arbitrary explanation method (e.g., your newly built explanation function), you can simply provide your own function (`callable`, see also {ref}`Extending quantus <extend>`).
 Examples of how to use `quantus.explain` or your own customised explanation function are included in the next section.
 ![drawing](../assets/mnist_example.png)